whytheq/whytheq/README.md

 - 👋 Hi, I’m @whytheq
-- 👀 I’m interested in .NET and the web
+- 👀 I’m interested in Powershell, .NET and the web
-- 🌱 I’m currently learning C# and web technologies
+- 🌱 Currently playing with Powershell and standard web technologies

 <!---
 whytheq/whytheq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.